 The course covers the following themes:

-- Main features of the global aid industry: Actors and channels of finance; geographic and thematic destinations of aid; shifting aid paradigms; and critiques of aid.
+- Main features of the global aid industry: Actors and channels of finance; geographic and thematic destinations of aid; paradigms in and major debates about aid.

 - Norwegian aid in perspective: Features of public development policy from the 1980s and up to the present, in comparative perspective; the approach and work of select non-governmental organisations.

-- New actors, interventions and partnerships: Policy coherence; advocacy and transnational activism; and corporate social responsibility.
+- New actors, interventions and partnership types: Developing country donors; policy coherence and coordination including SDGs; advocacy and transnational activism; and corporate social responsibility.

-- Representation and self-presentation: The ways in which main actors in the development enterprise present development challenges and their own interventions; and the debates this gives rise to.
+- The politics of representation: The ways in which main actors in the development enterprise present development challenges; their own work and contributions; and the debates this gives rise to.

 -